MicrosoftDocs/well-architected/well-architected/security/monitoring.md

 From an Azure perspective, Defender and Sentinel work in tandem, despite some overlap in functionality.
 This collaboration enhances the overall security posture by ensuring comprehensive threat detection and response.

-#### Networking
+##### Networking

 Review all logs (including raw traffic) from your network devices.

-Security group logs – [flow logs](/azure/network-watcher/network-watcher-nsg-flow-logging-portal) and diagnostic logs
+- Security group logs – [flow logs](/azure/network-watcher/network-watcher-nsg-flow-logging-portal) and diagnostic logs

-Azure Network Watcher

-Take advantage of the [packet capture](/azure/network-watcher/network-watcher-alert-triggered-packet-capture) feature to set alerts and gain access to real-time performance information at the packet level.
+- Azure Network Watcher – Take advantage of the [packet capture](/azure/network-watcher/network-watcher-alert-triggered-packet-capture) feature to set alerts and gain access to real-time performance information at the packet level.

 Packet capture tracks traffic in and out of virtual machines.
 It gives you the capability to run proactive captures based on defined network anomalies including information about network intrusions.

 For an example, see [Scenario: Get alerts when VM is sending you more TCP segments than usual](/azure/network-watcher/network-watcher-alert-triggered-packet-capture).

-#### Identity
+##### Identity

 Monitor identity-related risk events on potentially compromised identities and remediate those risks.
 Review the reported risk events in these ways:

-Azure AD reporting.
-For information, see [users at risk security report](/azure/active-directory/reports-monitoring/concept-user-at-risk) and the [risky sign-ins security report](/azure/active-directory/reports-monitoring/concept-risky-sign-ins).
+- **Azure AD reporting** – For information, see [users at risk security report](/azure/active-directory/reports-monitoring/concept-user-at-risk) and the [risky sign-ins security report](/azure/active-directory/reports-monitoring/concept-risky-sign-ins).

     Use the reporting capabilities of [Azure Active Directory Identity Protection](/azure/active-directory/active-directory-identityprotection).

-Use the Identity Protection risk events API to get programmatic access to security detections by using Microsoft Graph.
+- Use the Identity Protection risk events API to get programmatic access to security detections by using Microsoft Graph.
 See [riskDetection](/graph/api/resources/riskdetection) and [riskyUser](/graph/api/resources/riskyuser) APIs.

 Azure AD uses adaptive machine learning algorithms, heuristics, and known compromised credentials (username/password pairs) to detect suspicious actions that are related to your user accounts.
 These username/password pairs come from monitoring public and dark web and by working with security researchers, law enforcement, security teams at Microsoft, and others.